One day out of the entire year, Here’s to You Pub & Grub is closed — for the annual all-staff trip to a Tiger’s game.

 Conant said that between Pub & Grub, the brewery, and his two-year-old daughter, and his wife dying, he couldn’t have opened his new restaurant without his staff at both restaurants.

-Conant said he personally hires employees because he will be working with them, and ensures they are willing to treat customers right.
+Conant said he personally interviews employees before hiring them because he wants to ensure they will treat customers right.

 “Working for me is pretty easy to work for as long as you do what you’re told,” Conant said.
 “The first 15 minutes with someone I can usually tell if I can work with them or not.”

 Conant said that his bar is probably where college students and townspeople interact the most in Hillsdale.

 “We form a good relationship with students.
 We start to learn each other’s names and acknowledge each other in public and that’s nice,” Conant said.
 “The ones who come in here they always come back during Parent Weekend, and they always come back.
 We’ve had some great kids over the years.”